 April Showers Bring… Flooding?

-It’s been an unusually difficult spring: ice storms, snowstorms, heavy rainfall, flooding basements and septic back-ups.
-Weather specialists predict more of the same this year and the years to come.
+Weather specialists are predicting more severe weather this year and the years to come.
 Are you prepared for the next big storm?

-March, and so far April, have been hard on so many families – no power for days, no way to keep warm, loss of food, loss of belongings due to flooding and time off from work.
-Sadly, we were overwhelmed with calls and had no way to keep up with them all.
-In the aftermath, we hope we were able to better prepare people to avoid the same heartache and mess next time.
+March, and so far April, have been hard on so many families – no power for hours or days, no way to keep warm, loss of food, loss of belongings due to flooding and time off from work.
+Sadly, we can be overwhelmed with calls and have difficulty keeping up with them all.
+We hope we are able to better prepare people to avoid the same heartache and mess next time.

 So, just what can you do to be better prepared?